ameritusweb/miaitutor/src/docs/prompt-library.md

     - Prompt: "What are the advantages of using Go for concurrent programming and server-side applications?"
     - Purpose: Seeks to explore Go's features that make it suitable for concurrency and backend development.

+#### Programming Paradigms
+Programming paradigms are fundamental styles of programming, each with its own set of principles and methodologies.
+This sub-section provides examples of prompts that explore various programming paradigms, helping to understand their unique features and applications.

+Object-Oriented Programming (OOP)

+Prompt: "Explain the principles of Object-Oriented Programming and its advantages over procedural programming."
+Purpose: To understand the core concepts of OOP, such as encapsulation, inheritance, and polymorphism, and why it might be chosen over procedural paradigms.

+Procedural Programming

+Prompt: "How does procedural programming differ from other paradigms, and what are its primary use cases?"
+Purpose: Seeks to explore the characteristics of procedural programming and situations where it is most effective.

+Functional Programming

+Prompt: "What are the key principles of functional programming, and how does it differ from imperative programming?"
+Purpose: Aims to delve into the concepts of functional programming, like immutability and first-class functions, and its differences from imperative styles.

+Declarative Programming

+Prompt: "Describe declarative programming and provide examples of its application in modern software development."
+Purpose: To understand the essence of declarative programming, where the focus is on the 'what' rather than the 'how', and its real-world applications.

+Imperative Programming

+Prompt: "Explain imperative programming and how it approaches problem-solving differently from declarative programming."
+Purpose: This prompt seeks to contrast imperative programming, with its focus on how to perform tasks, against the more outcome-focused declarative paradigm.

+Event-Driven Programming

+Prompt: "How does event-driven programming work, and in what scenarios is it most effectively used?"
+Purpose: To explore the mechanisms and advantages of event-driven programming, particularly in scenarios involving user interfaces or handling asynchronous events.

+Aspect-Oriented Programming

+Prompt: "What is aspect-oriented programming and how does it complement other programming paradigms?"
+Purpose: Aims to understand how aspect-oriented programming allows separation of concerns, especially cross-cutting aspects like logging or security.

+Logic Programming

+Prompt: "Describe the fundamentals of logic programming and its application in fields like artificial intelligence."
+Purpose: To investigate the principles of logic programming, such as rule-based logic and unification, and its use in AI and knowledge-based systems.

+Concurrent and Parallel Programming

+Prompt: "Explain the concepts of concurrent and parallel programming and their significance in modern computing."
+Purpose: This prompt is intended to elucidate the differences and applications of concurrent and parallel programming in scenarios requiring high-performance computing.

+Responsive and Reactive Programming

+Prompt: "What are the differences between responsive and reactive programming, and where are they most effectively utilized?"
+Purpose: To distinguish between responsive and reactive programming paradigms and understand their applications in dynamic and responsive system development.

 #### Queries Related to Various Web Development Frameworks

 1. **ASP.NET**